Maine health officials: Hospitals stretched thin due to record number of COVID patients

 "Now, we're able to take care of patients closer to home in our rural hospitals, particularly if they're not critically ill.
 So we're able to do it, but we also need to do it because we need to save, for instance, the beds at Maine Medical Center and our bigger hospitals for those that are critically ill," Mills said.

-Maine's public health leaders are begging people who are not vaccinated to get the shot, and the U.S. CDC is urging all adults to get boosters with the emergence of the omicron variant.
+Maine's public health leaders are begging people who are not vaccinated to get the shot, and with the emergence of the omicron variant, the U.S. Centers for Disease Control and Prevention is urging all adults to get boosters.

-Mills, Maine CDC director Dr. Nirav Shah, and DHHS commissioner Jeanne Lambrew worry about what cases will look like about one week from now: the expected spike in people testing positive after the holidays.
+Mills, Maine Center for Disease Control and Prevention Director Dr. Nirav Shah, and Department of Health and Human Services Commissioner Jeanne Lambrew worry about what cases will look like about one week from now when they expect a spike in people testing positive after gathering for Thanksgiving.

 Public health leaders worry that spike could also lead to more people going to the hospital with the virus, stretching hospital staff and resources even more.